-Uber’s Driving Forces profiles young creatives empowering their communities in any capacity they can.
-OkayAfrica has partnered with Uber to highlight the stories of influential women whose work amplifies voices that are often dismissed or silence.
+Uber’s Driving Forces profiles creatives empowering their communities in any capacity they can.
+Okayplayer has partnered with Uber to highlight the stories of influential women whose work amplifies voices that are often dismissed or silenced.
 Read more about how Uber is supporting women in the workplace here.

 Producer: Ayana Barber